 - Fill in some quiz information, such as the title and instructions from the Assignments page.

 - Do not select any External Tools just yet, because you're going to add a rubric next.
 Just save the quiz for now.
 That's because once the Quizzes 2 External Tool is added, no further changes to the quiz instructions and rubrics can be made.
 Learn more in this video (skip to 1:44).

-- Now that the assignment is created, we're going to click the +Rubric button below to create and add the rubric.
+- Now that you've created the assignment, we're going to click the +Rubric button below to create and add the rubric.

 - Perform the same steps as you usually would when adding a new rubric to an assignment.
 Remember, the title identifies the rubric so it can be easily located and associated later with any similar assignment.
 However, there are some differences to keep in mind:

 - Rubrics cannot be used effectively for grading in quizzes since quiz scores are calculated based on the number of points assigned to each quiz question.
 Therefore, do not use this rubric for assignment grading.
 However, you can add a rubric to a practice quiz (Restrict Student Result View > Show Points: ON) or ungraded survey (Restrict Student Result View > Show Points: OFF and hide all correct/incorrect indicators).
 Do not count this assignment towards the final grade must also be turned on.